 \subsection{Impact of LNS heuristics}

 To assess the impact of the LNS heuristics finding feasible solutions, we compare the performance of the base heuristic with the LNS-off variant, which does not use any LNS heuristics, the ASENS-only variant, which only uses the ASENS heuristic, and the UC-only variant, which only uses the undercover heuristic.
-The results are summarized in \cref{tab:base_heur_prob_00_heur_only_arens_heur_only_undercover} and demonstrate both the significant contribution of the LNS heuristics to our framework's performance and the robustness of the underlying approach without them.
+All variants still use the rounding heuristics described in Section~\ref{sec:rounding_heuristics}.
+The results are summarized in Table~\ref{tab:base_heur_prob_00_heur_only_arens_heur_only_undercover} and demonstrate both the significant contribution of the LNS heuristics to our framework's performance and the robustness of the underlying approach without them.

 In particular, the LNS-off setting, which relies exclusively on LMO calls without any quadratic subproblem solving, successfully finds feasible solutions for a substantial amount of 226 instances, with an average optimality gap of 28.67\% and a primal integral of 29.42 over the 258 instances where at least one of the settings found a solution.
 This result demonstrates that our framework's core mechanism of leveraging Frank-Wolfe iterations over the convex hull of integer-feasible points is robust even when restricted to LMO calls.
 Similarly, the UC-only setting performs well, finding feasible solutions for 249 instances, also without solving any quadratic subproblems.
 The ASENS-only setting leads to an increased number of feasible solutions found, when compared to LNS-off, and achieves the closest performance with respect to the primal integral and optimality gap to the base heuristic.
-As shown in \Cref{tab:base_heur_prob_00_heur_only_arens_heur_only_undercover} and more detailed in \Cref{fig:time_first_base_heur_prob_00_heur_only_arens_heur_only_undercover}, the contribution of the LNS heuristics is particularly evident in the MIQCQP category, where the base heuristic finds feasible solutions for 92 instances, while the LNS-off setting finds solutions for only 74 instances, and the ASENS-only and UC-only settings find solutions for 86 and 85 instances, respectively.
+As shown in Table~\ref{tab:base_heur_prob_00_heur_only_arens_heur_only_undercover} and in Figure~\ref{fig:time_first_base_heur_prob_00_heur_only_arens_heur_only_undercover}, the contribution of the LNS heuristics is particularly evident in the MIQCQP category, where the base heuristic finds feasible solutions for 92 instances, while the LNS-off setting finds solutions for only 74 instances, and the ASENS-only and UC-only settings find solutions for 86 and 85 instances, respectively.